PaulNation/Advanced-VLSI-Project-REPO/README.md

 ---

 ## Abstract

-This project demonstrates the design and implementation of a 102-tap low‐pass FIR filter.
+This Project demonstrates the design and implementation of a 102-tap low‐pass FIR filter.
 The design removes noise from a 1 kHz sine wave while meeting stringent specifications (a transition region between 0.2π and 0.23π rad/sample and at least 80 dB stopband attenuation).
 A combination of MATLAB, Python, and Verilog is used to develop and analyze multiple architectures—including traditional, pipelined, and parallel processing approaches—to achieve high performance on FPGA hardware.

 ---